 The root of the transition frontier is the block

 k blocks from the best tip.
 The root is obtained from peers during bootstrap.
-Once a new best tip is seen, the root is moved, so only
+After a new best tip is seen, the root is moved, so only

 k blocks are persisted.
 The root is the point where the block has been finalized due to consensus.

-A slot in Mina is a unit of time.
-As of Mainnet launch, a slot is 3minutes long.
+A unit of time.
+As of Mainnet launch, a slot in Mina is 3minutes long.
 An epoch is divided into slots.
 Block producers can win the chance to produce a block during a slot.

-A node on the network that is participating in transaction SNARK generation.
-The SNARK worker is incentivized to help compress transactions because they receive MINA as compensation for their efforts.
+A node on the network that is participating in transaction SNARK generation (the proof).
+The SNARK worker is incentivized with MINA as compensation to help compress transactions.

-The snarked ledger is the ledger that only contains transactions that have an associated proof.
-The snarked ledger is updated once a proof has been emitted from the scan state that attests to all of the transactions included in a tree of transactions added via prior block producers.
+The ledger that contains only the transactions that have an associated proof.
+The SNARKed ledger is updated after a proof has been emitted from the scan state.

-The staged ledger is the current account state.
-It contains a pending accounts ledger and also a pending queue of un-SNARKed transactions known as the scan state.
+The current account state that contains a pending accounts ledger and also a pending queue of un-SNARKed transactions known as the scan state.

-The staking ledger is the ledger used to determine block producers for a slot, as the probability of winning a slot is proportional to the amount of stake.
-The stake distribution of the current epoch is the snarked ledger of the last block of the current epoch - 2.
+The ledger used to determine block producers for a slot, as the probability of winning a slot is proportional to the amount of stake.

 A pool of delegated funds that is run by a staking pool owner.
-Other nodes may choose to delegate funds to a staking pool to avoid the requirement of being online.
+To avoid the requirement of being online, other nodes can choose to delegate funds to a staking pool.

 The syncing process builds the node's transition frontier by creating breadcrumbs for all transitions between the transition frontier's root to the current best tip.
 When complete, the node is synced.

-An account with a non-vested amount of tokens that may not be moved until a specific condition has been met, such as a number of blocks, has been produced.
+An account with a non-vested amount of tokens that cannot be moved until a specific condition has been met, like a number of blocks that has been produced.
+See Time-Locked Accounts.

 A transition in Mina is synonymous to a block.